The state of New York provides several veteran benefits. This page explains those benefits.

-State Veterans Home
+New York State Veterans Homes

-New York State Homes For Veterans Program
+Homes for Veterans Program

-Homes for Veterans Program offers fixed-rate mortgages with interest rates 0.5% below the already low interest rates charged on SONYMA mortgages with down payment assistance.
+A home loan program that offers fixed-rate mortgages with interest rates 0.375% below the already low interest rates charged on SONYMA mortgages with down payment assistance.
 Available for active duty, reservists, guard members and honorably discharged veterans.

 Property Tax Exemptions

 Applications must be filed before taxes are due, check with your city or county for more information.
 Qualifying surviving spouses may file for benefit based on their spouse's service.
 Exemption applies to local and county property taxes.

-A supplemental burial allowance of up to $6,000 is authorized for certain military personnel killed in combat or while on active duty in hostile or imminent danger locations on or after September 29, 2003.
+A supplemental burial allowance of up to $6,000 is authorized for certain military personnel killed in combat or while on active duty in hostile or imminent danger locations on or after Sept.
+29, 2003.

 New York State Blind Annuity

 The Blind Annuity Program benefit is for legally blind wartime veterans, or their surviving unremarried spouses.
 Blindness need not be service-connected.